withastro/roadmap/proposals/0030-core-image-story.md

 - `getImage` (see [JavaScript API](#javascript-api))
 - `getImageService` (see [Image Services](#image-services))

-We choose `astro:assets` over `astro:image` on purpose, as to make it intuitive that more things might get exposed from there over time. (maybe a crossover with a way to create generic assets for users?)
+We choose `astro:assets` over `astro:image` on purpose, as to make it intuitive that more things might get exposed from there over time.

 ## `src/assets`